 Baked Pumpkin Donuts don’t require any oil or grease so they are a little on the healthier side.
 Delicious pumpkin flavor will be the talk of the breakfast table.

 *This post contains affiliate links.
+If you make a purchase through our links, I will receive a small commission.
 You can see our disclosure policy here.

 I have been in a donut making mood over here.
 Never had donuts been made at my house, real donuts that is, because I don’t have a donut cutter.
 We used to have one while I was growing up and I remember quite fondly of my sisters and I making donuts.
 Being the youngest girl, I got the easy job.
 I got to decorate them.
 The best job, I tell ya.